-This one is useful because it’ll get all your apps running that little bit quicker.
-These days, however, updating apps is also an important security procedure that you need to keep on top of.
+This one is useful because it’ll get all your apps running a bit quicker.
+These days, however, updating apps is also an important security procedure.
 Recent events have brought to public attention modern threats like ransomware.
 The best defense against these is to keep all of your apps up to date with the latest security patches.
-If viruses or malware do get on to your phone it’ll only make it you want a new one more.
+If viruses or malware do get on to your phone, it’ll only make it you want a new one more.

 Get yourself a jazzy new case

-This one may cost a little but will have a huge effect on how you feel about your phone.
+This one may cost a little, but it will have a huge effect on how you feel about your phone.
 There are so many options out there as well.
-These days you can get cases that will protect your phone from a fall, defy gravity and even give your phone a battery boost.
-In fact it isn’t just phone cases that can make your phone feel good as new, there are so many cool accessories out there that will make your phone feel like a cool new friend.
+These days you can get cases that will protect your phone from a fall, defy gravity, and even give your phone a battery boost.
+In fact, it isn’t just phone cases that can make your phone feel good as new; there are so many cool accessories out there that will make your phone feel like a new friend.
 This one is my favorite.

 Just not yet!